 Making conservation areas more accessible to more Missourians

-The Department is working to remove barriers that prevent people with disabilities from enjoying the outdoors.
+The Department of Conservation is working to remove barriers that prevent people with disabilities from enjoying the outdoors.
 Throughout the state, construction of new facilities and renovations at older properties are providing access to Conservation Department areas, buildings, and shooting ranges.

-The Department cannot guarantee accessibility at any particular site or property, but the area search helps you find conservation areas that have accessible facilities for people with disabilities.
+The department cannot guarantee accessibility at any particular site or property, but the area search helps you find conservation areas that have accessible facilities for people with disabilities.